Great Trek: Centenary celebrations

 The celebration of the Great Trek in the 1930s played a major role in the growth of Afrikaans nationalism.
 It is thought that the experiences of the Second Boer War and the following period, between 1906 and 1934, of a lack of public discussion about the war within the Afrikaans community helped set the scene for a large increase in interest in Afrikaans national identity.
 The celebration of the centenary of the Great Trek along with a new generation of Afrikaners interested in learning about the Afrikaans experiences of the Boer War catalysed a surge of Afrikaans nationalism.

 The centenary celebrations began with a re-enactment of the trek beginning on 8 August 1938 with nine ox wagons at the statue of Jan van Riebeeck in Cape Town and ended at the newly completed Voortrekker Monument in Pretoria and attended by over 100,000 people.
 A second re-enactment trek starting at the same time and place ended at the scene of the Battle of Blood River.

 The commemoration sparked mass enthusiasm amongst Afrikaners as the re-enactment trek passed through the small towns and cities of South Africa.
 Both participants and spectators participated by dressing in Voortrekker clothing, renaming streets, holding ceremonies, erecting monuments, and laying wreaths at the graves of Afrikaner heroes.
 Cooking meals over an open fire in the same way the Voortrekkers did became fashionable amongst urbanites, giving birth to the South African tradition of braaing.
-An Afrikaans language epic was made to coincide with the 100th anniversary of the Great Trek, Die Bou van 'n Nasie (1938).
-The film told the Afrikaans version of the history of South Africa from 1652 to 1910 with a focus on the Great Trek.
+An Afrikaans language epic called Building a Nation (Die Bou van 'n Nasie) was made in 1938 to coincide with the 100th anniversary of the Great Trek.
+The film tells the Afrikaans version of the history of South Africa from 1652 to 1910 with a focus on the Great Trek.

 A number of Afrikaans organisations such as the Afrikaner Broederbond and Afrikaanse Taal en Kultuurvereniging continued to promote the centenary's goals of furthering the Afrikaner cause and entrenching a greater sense of unity and solidarity within the community well into the 20th century.

 Political impact

 The Great Trek was used by Afrikaner nationalists as a core symbol of a common Afrikaans history.
 It was used to promote the idea of an Afrikaans nation and a narrative that promoted the ideals of the National Party.
 In 1938, celebrations of the centenary of the Battle of Blood River and the Great Trek mobilised behind an Afrikaans nationalist theses.
 The narrative of Afrikaner nationalism was a significant reason for the National Party's victory in the 1948 elections.
-This in turn allowed the party to implement its stated program of apartheid.
 A year later the Voortrekker Monument was completed and opened in Pretoria by the newly elected South African Prime Minister and National Party member Daniel Malan in 1949.